-After creating or loading a session, the timeline and time code labels are visible.
+After creating or loading a session, the timeline and timecode labels are visible.
 A green bar in the time line display indicates time spans where tracking data was recorded and is in memory.
-The red time code arrow shows the actual post time code.
-The white arrow shows the live time code.
+The red timecode arrow shows the actual post timecode.
+The white arrow shows the live timecode.
 Hold Ctrl and scroll the mouse wheel to modify the timeline scale.
 You can change the position of the timeline using the scroll bar at the bottom.

-Hover the mouse over the Post Timecode or Live Timecode labels to display a tooltip that shows the Post Timecode source or the Live Timecode source.
+Hover the mouse over the Post Timecode or Live Timecode labels to display a tooltip that shows the Post timecode source or the Live timecode source.

-You can automatically load a saved session after the Tracking Hub restarts.
+You can automatically load a saved session after Tracking Hub restarts.
 Activate the Auto load switch to enable this feature.

 Right click the Live or Post Timecode labels to select the actual timecode source.
-A small window appears, which shows the available timecode sources of the Tracking Hub.
+A small window appears, which shows the available timecode sources of Tracking Hub.

-A The tracking hub must be run in AV-Card mode to recognize the installed Plura Timecode card.
-Otherwise, the timecode sources will not be displayed.
+A The must be run in AV-Card mode to recognize the installed Plura timecode card.
+Otherwise, the timecode sources are not displayed.